ModyQyW/fabric/README.md

 English | [简体中文](./README.zh-CN.md)

-Opinionated shareable specification for different JavaScript/TypeScript projects. **Use it in your old projects on your own risk.**
+Opinionated shareable specifications for git-based JavaScript/TypeScript projects. **Use it in your old projects on your own risk.**

 Requires: